faiface/blog/content/post/how-i-built-audio-lib-composite-pattern.md

 using it**, as it will greatly improve the quality and DRYness of your code.

-I think it's a great fit for Go and an idiomatic solution to many abstraction problems. **Go has interfaces and higher-order functions, so use them!** Thanks.
+I think it's a great fit for Go and an idiomatic solution to many abstraction problems. **Go has interfaces and higher-order functions, so use them!**

+Currently, I'm figuring out how to incorporate the composite pattern into my [Pixel](https://github.com/faiface/pixel) game library.
+If you have any ideas on that, please share ;)

 Michal Štrba